Defended a number of trademark infringement actions in federal court relating to the sale of alleged Zig Zag knockoff products.

 - Rated “AV Preeminent” (highest rating) by Martindale-Hubbell

 - Rated “10/10 Superb” (highest rating) by Avvo

 - Profiled in Crain's Detroit Business among the busiest litigators in Michigan

-In addition to firm leadership positions, speaking engagements for domestic and international audiences, and service on the Board of Directors for the Birmingham Bloomfield Chamber of Commerce and Prosecutors Foundation for the Kids, Jordan has a track record of bar service that spans his entire career.
+In addition to firm leadership positions, speaking engagements for domestic and international audiences (including business court judges and practitioners, forensic accounting experts, and others), and service on the Board of Directors for the Birmingham Bloomfield Chamber of Commerce, Prosecutors Foundation for the Kids, and Knollwood Country Club, Jordan has a track record of bar service that spans his entire career.

 He has served numerous terms by Presidential appointment on the State Bar of Michigan’s:

-- Character and Fitness Committee, which evaluates applicants for admission to the State Bar of Michigan; and
+- Character and Fitness Committee, which evaluates applicants for admission to the State Bar of Michigan